yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

 4. Home Search All Posts
    - The main menu accessed by logged-in users
    - Dispalys tag for premium post
-   - Displays 5 trending posts in the week
+   - Displays 5 trending posts the trending define by newest and most like.
    - Displays a section list of posts with filter features like title, dropdown category, and dropdown paid/unpaid.
    - Sorting feature based on the date the post was carried out (ascending/descending).
    - The default list of posts displayed will be sorted by the latest date the post was created.
    - Each News Post that is displayed will add to the reading history of the current user.
-   - If the news is not free, a cost_quota is required to read and it will reduce the current quota from the user.
+   - If the news is premium, guest or unsubribe user just can see the newes little bit.
 5. Details News Post
    - A separate page that displays detailed information about a post.
    - Details displayed will include: